10 Best Universities for English-Speaking International Students in 2026

 Great for full English instruction in Asia

 The National University of Singapore (NUS) is the oldest university in Singapore and is consistently ranked as one of the top universities in Asia.
-Singapore, a distinct melting pot, operates under a bilingual education system with English as an official language alongside Mandarin, Tamil, and Malay.
-Universities in Singapore teach primarily in English.
+Singapore operates under a bilingual education system with English as an official language alongside Mandarin, Tamil, and Malay — and universities teach primarily in English.

 NUS has partnerships with more than 50 US universities, including all colleges in the University of California system, George Washington University, and Cornell.
-So, not only is transferring credits easy for many students, but having the pre-approval of top-notch American universities speaks for the quality of education at NUS.
+That pre-approval from top American universities speaks to the quality of education you'll receive.
+Studying here also gives you a front-row seat to a myriad of languages and cultures — plus Singapore is an ideal hub for exploring other countries in Asia.

 4. The University of Melbourne